djpotts21/Northumbrian-Beauty/README.md

 ## Testing
 ### Javascript Built-in Testing
-This app uses built in testing by Jest, to run the test deploy the site to server environment and run "npm test".
+This app uses built in testing by Jest, to run the test deploy the site to server environment, uncomment line 341 of the assets/js/script.js file which starts "module.exports..." then run "npm test" in your terminal window.
 The npm test was ran and screenshots saved to are located here > [/assets/images/test-results/npmtestresults.png](/assets/images/test-results/npmtestresults.png)

 ### Javascript External Testing